Eltoon/PlugBot-Enhancements/README.md

 PlugBot-Enhancements
 ====================
 Enhancements to connergdavis's plugbot, "A collection of extensions to the growing online DJing website, plug.dj.
 The source code is written in JavaScript utilising the Plug.dj API anywhere possible.
 Easily embeddable as a bookmark in your favourite browser.
 Initially inspired by TechGuard's AutoWoot script from back in April '12. "

+###NOTICE###
+This is a modified version of an existing script, found here https://github.com/connergdavis/Plugbot

 ###Features List###
 New features are being added daily, however the current list of features is as follows: